 It's hard not to love the Tenacious - it’s a great blade (especially for roughly $35).
 There aren’t a whole lot of other sub-$50 folding knives that match the quality of this knife.

 The 3.3" plain edge blade is big enough for almost any EDC tasks, and G10 scales definitely help the equation ensuring a good purchase even when slippery and wet.
 The blade steel is 8cr13Mov, putting it right in line with its largest competitor, the Cryo, and does just fine in practical applications.

 A bit on the moderate size, the Tenacious comes from a long line of top quality blades by Spyderco, the knife giant out of Golden, Colorado.
 You're getting awesome Spyderco quality, ergonomics, and the opening hole (Spydie Hole) for less than $40.

-My #1 favorite on this list!
-This classic Spyderco design has been around for decades!
-It's lightweight, super slicey, low profile, and the most ergonomic knife I know!
 Spyderco equips these knives with FRN (Fiber-Reinforced Nylon) in an array of colorful plastics.
-Very tiny chopped glass fibers mixed into the handle scales make them remarkably tough, and give them a hard, grippy surface that feels great in the hand.
+Very tiny chopped glass fibers mixed into the handle scales make them remarkably tough and give them a hard, grippy surface that feels great in the hand.

-The Delica is super controllable, co-worker friendly option that deserves a spot in every knife collection.
+The Delica is a super controllable and co-worker friendly option that deserves a spot in every knife collection.

-Coming with a 2.74” drop-point blade in 8cr13MoV (the same as our Kershaw Cryo).
-This knife is equipped with a thumb stud and open's suprisingly smoothly.
-The clip is deep carry and reversible.
-The handle is made from roughened stainless steel scales that'll hold up to anything you can throw at them.
+Coming with a 2.74” drop-point blade in 8cr13MoV (the same as our Kershaw Cryo), this knife is equipped with a thumb stud and opens suprisingly smoothly.
+The clip is deep carry and reversible and the handle is made from roughened stainless steel scales that'll hold up to anything you can throw at them.